 Stroll around the Old Town

-Pretty much all the great sights and attractions are placed around the Old Town.
-Since it’s the most iconic area in the whole city the best time to explore it is in the early morning, while the tourist and local crowds are still reduced.
+Pretty much all the great sights and attractions are scattered around the Old Town.
+Since it’s the most iconic area in the whole city, the best time to explore it is in the early morning, while the crowds are still reduced.
 Start your walk at the Pile Gate (West Gate) and wander around the cobblestone, picturesque streets.

 Walk the Stradun

-The most famous street within the Old Town is Stradun street.
+The most famous street in the Old Town is Stradun.
 This longitudinal street offers a wide range of cafe bars, restaurants and souvenir shops.
-This bustling street must be a great place to drink the morning coffee, but it’s also the priciest street in the whole country.
-Just around the corner you can get your coffee for half of the price.
+This bustling place is a great place to drink your morning coffee, but it’s also the priciest street in the whole country.
+Just around the corner you can get your coffee for half the price.

 Explore the City Walls

-Since you only have one day in Dubrovnik you definitely want to maximize your time.
+Since you only have one day in Dubrovnik, you definitely want to maximize the efficiency of how you spend your time.
 Walking the City Walls is a great way to watch the city from the most beautiful angles, explore its iconic fortresses and get the best selfie photos.
-Built from 13th to 17th century Dubrovnik city walls represent the finest example of the fortification architecture.
+Built from 13th to 17th century, Dubrovnik city walls represent the finest example of fortification architecture.

-Take a cable car ride to Srd hill
+Take a cable car ride to the Srđ hill

-If you still haven’t fallen in love with the beauty of Dubrovnik – the aerial view of the city and the Adriatic sea, seen from the cable car, will definitely change that fact.
-During the high season you should expect the long queue, but it’s worth waiting every minute of it.
+If you still haven’t fallen in love with the beauty of Dubrovnik, the aerial view of the city and the Adriatic sea, as seen from the cable car, will definitely change that fact.
+During the high season you should expect a long queue, but it’s worth waiting every minute of it.
 Don’t forget to take your camera with you, the view is just breathtaking and you won’t resist taking so many great shots.

 Spend the afternoon at Lapad